azerothcore/mod-fireworks-on-level/README.md

 ### How to install
 1. Simply place the module under the `modules` folder of your AzerothCore source folder.
 2. Re-run cmake and launch a clean build of AzerothCore
+3. Copy mod_customserver.conf.dist to mod_customserver.conf
-3. Log in game, level up and enjoy.
+4. Log in game, level up and enjoy.

 ## Credits